Going Among English Sailors: American Tars Aboard HMS Belvidera, 1809-1814

 About the Author

-Andrew J. Lyter is the Executive Director and Curator at the Lewes Historical Society.
+Andrew J. Lyter is the Curator of Maritime History at Historic Lewes.
 A maritime historian, Lyter is pursuing his PhD at the University of Portsmouth.
 He is an avid sailor, regularly crewing aboard tall ships in the US and UK.
 He lives with his family in Lewes.

 Purchase the book